It is Gay Guides here again to tell you about one of the least known – but still delightful – gay cities in America – Milwaukee.

 Still, if you hang out in the cool club and fabulous gay bars you’ll find that the men, queens, and boys are just as hot here as they are anywhere else – and it’s very possible to have a gay old time in Milwaukee.

 The trendiest and most up and cumming gay neighborhood in Milwaukee is the area of Walker’s Point around Second Street and National Avenue.

 As soon as the sun goes down, however, so do the studs.
-By nightfall the streets light up with tons or gay bars and some of the sexiest clubs and back rooms in the Midwest.
+By nightfall, the streets light up with tons of gay bars and some of the sexiest clubs and back rooms in the Midwest.

 Look for the four-sided Allen-Bradley clock tower and you’ll know you are in the right area.
-There’s lots of cruising in the streets outside the bars also as men look to find their man meat for the evening.
+There are lots of cruising in the streets outside the bars also as men look to find their man meat for the evening.

 The Third Ward is Milwaukee’s older and more established gay area.
 It’s nowhere near as trendy as Walker’s Point, but it is more obviously gay – particularly during the day.

 Unfortunately, the clubs and bars are not nearly as trendy as their Walker’s Point rivals.
 On the other hand, it’s easy to cruise here during the day and there are lots of trendy boutiques, art galleries, and small regional theaters.